-Different from previous methods, our proposed PSCNet takes advantage of a pyramidal scale module to capture multi-scale features, which can flexibly cover various scales and enlarge the receptive field without increasing any computation cost.
-Additionally, we devise an effective global context module, essentially a light-weight channel attention operation.
-It can not only reduce the computation burden and parameters in previous attention modules, but also makes the cross-channel interaction more efficient by avoiding dimensionality reduction.
+Different from the aforementioned methods, our proposed PSGCNet takes advantage of a pyramidal scale module to capture multi-scale features, which can flexibly cover various scales and enlarge the receptive field without increasing any computation cost.
+Additionally, we devise an effective global context module, essentially a lightweight channel attention operation.
+It can not only reduce the computation burden of attention modules, but also make the cross-channel interaction more efficient by avoiding dimensionality reduction.
 Finally, we train our model with a reliable supervision manner on the count expectation at each annotation point.